-Over a decade, I have given keynotes, sat on panels, taught workshops, and led convenings for academic conferences, for industry conferences, for regulators and federal government ministries, for founder cohorts and executive programs, and for national broadcast media.
-The thread across all of it is the same: how can we use digital technologies to make our lives, businesses and communities better?
+Over more than a decade, I have given keynotes, sat on panels, taught workshops, and spoken at convenings for academic conferences, for industry conferences, for regulators and federal government ministries, for founder cohorts and executive programs, and for national broadcast media.
+The thread across all of it is the same: how can we use technology to make our lives, businesses, and communities better?

-I take engagements where the audience is genuinely deciding something or are having critical discussions — what to build, what to govern, what to fund, what to teach.
+I take engagements where the audience is genuinely deciding something or having critical discussions: what to build, what to govern, what to fund, what to teach.

 The Topics